bata24/gef/docs/FAQ.md

 ## How many ways are there to install GEF?
 There are four types of installers.

-- `venv + uv`-based install
+- `uv`-based install
     - This is the installation method provided by `install-uv.sh`.
-    - This uses `python3-venv` and `uv` to install Python packages into an isolated environment.
+    - This uses `uv` to install Python packages into an isolated environment.
     - This is a full installation, so you can use all the features that GEF provides.
     - This is the currently recommended installer for GEF, because it is faster than the other methods.
 - `venv + pip`-based install